Global firms leave Myanmar office block with military ties

 Singapore-based private equity firm Emerging Markets Investment Advisors said it had moved out of Sule Square after its lease ended in March, while Norwegian fertiliser firm Yara said it had started looking for alternative office space.

-Of the companies that said they had moved or were reviewing office space, only Yara cited the military ownership.
+Of the companies that said they had moved or were reviewing office space, only Yara and Telenor cited the military ownership.

 “We have only recently been made aware that the landlord is owned by a company who pays land lease to the military,” said Josiane Kremer, director, external relations at Yara.